 This is a guide covering everything about ISO.

-ISO is one of the three factors responsible for exposure.
+ISO is one of the three factors responsible for the exposure of an image.

 If you learn the fundamentals of ISO you will gain more control over how your images turn out.